marcoms/quicktap/readme.md

 You may notice from the demo page how the regular take longer to respond to presses on the mobile device than the quicktap buttons.

 At this time, both Chrome and Firefox have a small delay between the `touchstart` event and actually adding the `:active` pseudoclass to the element.
 It is assumed that this is the case to prevent panning or scrolling from causing the `:active` selector to match and cause visual feedback.
-Unfortunately this sacrifices latency even when the user wants to tap on an element.
+Unfortunately this sacrifices touch latency even when the user wants to tap on an element.

 `quicktap` gets around this by listening for `touchstart` and `touchend` events (among others), and adding and removing a CSS class on an element accordingly.
 With these changes, it noticeably improves the user experience, since there is almost instant feedback from a user interaction.